ROliveri89/WSS17_material/README.md

 We aim at describing the growth and the spreading of topics in scientific papers posted on arXiv.org.
 Given a keyword representing a scientific subject (e.g., entanglement, gravitational waves, etc...), we want to show the publication rate of those papers containing that keyword in a given time interval.
 Next, we show how all these papers are related to each other by studying the corresponding citations: in this way we construct the graph associated to the scientific concept.
-Another objective is to create a search index to chart the occurrences of (a set of) keywords in the papers on arXiv.org.
+Another objective is to create a search index to chart the occurrences of (a set of) keywords in the papers on arXiv.org during a range of time.